peterchibunna/LivePollView/README.md

 ## Setup Requirements
 At the moment, we're using sqlite for portability.
-For production, we'll move to a RDBMS, like MySQL, PostgreSQL, etc.
+For production, we might move to a RDBMS, like MySQL, PostgreSQL, Oracle, etc.

 We need to install the spatial extension (Geospatial Data Abstraction Library)(`gdal`) depending on your Operating System